vireshas/pesit_confessions/README.md

 Instructions:

+Redis is the backend (port 6379 hardcoded at the moment)

+key    : confession number
-Uses redis as the backend(port 6379 hardcoded at the moment) stores confession number as the key and message,no_of likes, no_of comments, comments as values
+values : message,no_of likes, no_of comments, comments as values

 sample
 hset "posts" "3" "{\"message\": message, \"likes\": 3, \"comments_count\": 3, \"comments\" :[c1, c2, c3]}"